 - Case of multi-inflammatory syndrome have occurred in children.
 (CDC, 2020, Jul 10)

 Fatigue is recognized as one of the most common presenting complaints in individuals infected with SARS-CoV-2.
-However, it is unknown if COVID-19 results in persistent fatigue in those recovered from acute infection.
 In an Irish study involving 128 participants, more than half reported persistent fatigue 10 weeks after initial COVID-19 symptoms.
-There was no association between COVID-19 severity and fatigue following COVID-19.
+There was no association between COVID-19 severity and fatigue following infection.
 Additionally, there was no association between routine laboratory markers of inflammation and cell turnover or pro-inflammatory molecules and fatigue post COVID-19.
-Female gender and those with a pre-existing diagnosis of depression/anxiety were over-represented in those with fatigue.
-The findings demonstrate a significant burden of post-viral fatigue in individuals with previous SARS-CoV-2 infection after the acute phase of COVID-19 illness (Townsend et al., 2020 November 9).
+Female gender and those with a pre-existing diagnosis of depression/anxiety were over-represented in those with fatigue (Townsend et al., 2020 November 9).

 In one of the few reports to assess the long-term consequences of the severe acute respiratory syndrome (SARS) epidemic (caused by the novel coronavirus SARS-CoV), a subset of patients in Toronto experienced persistent fatigue, diffuse myalgia, weakness, and depression one year after their acute illness and could not return to work.
 In a similar follow-up study among 233 SARS survivors in Hong Kong, over 40% of respondents reported a chronic fatigue problem 40 months after infection.
 In those affected by the subsequent Middle-Eastern Respiratory Syndrome Coronavirus (MERS-CoV) outbreak, prolonged symptoms and fatigue were reported up to 18 months after acute infection (Townsend et al., 2020 November 9).